stevegolton/libbitpack/README.md

  - make && make test

 ## TODO
- - Write pretty much all the code!
- - Continuous integration
+ - Floating point values, float and double
+ - 8,16,32 bit precision integers
+ - See what gcc optimizes out by looking at the generated assembly
+ - Performance tests & improvements